 How to Clean and Season Your Wok

 Seasoning your cast iron or carbon steel wok creates a protective coating inside the wok pan.
 Whenever you use the seasoned wok to cook with oil, the patina becomes thicker and heavier which produces a non-stick, natural cooking surface.
 The patina prevents rust and improves non-stick properties, and increases the flavor of your dishes.

 However using abrasive pads or any ware washing chemicals, including soaps and sanitizers Cook, saute, often might affect the patina and that can result in rust or the wok will begin to stick.
 Always go for a bamboo wok brush, wok ladle, and wok spatula

 One secret about wok is that the more you use your wok the better and more delicious flavor it gives to your meal.
 Also, every time you use your wok, the patina will become more developed and the pan’s performance will improve.
 Its non-stick properties will increase and food will release quickly and easily from the pan.
 Cleaning will become easier too, as food particles are less likely to stick.
 With the proper care, your wok will last you for many years to come.

 To take good care of your Wok always read through the care instructions on the operational manual that came with your wok.
-Always bear in mind that aluminum, stainless steel, or copper woks can go into the dishwasher, but when it comes to Cast iron or carbon steel woks these once need special because they are seasoned, you have to give special attention and care to it so as to avoid the seasoning from going or getting removed during cleaning.
+Always bear in mind that aluminum, stainless steel, or copper woks can go into the dishwasher, but when it comes to Cast iron or carbon steel woks these once need special because they are seasoned, you have to give special attention and care to them so as to avoid the seasoning from going or getting removed during cleaning.
 To clean your wok, these steps must be followed duly:

 1) Rinse wok with warm water, with mild soap or none at all.